kerberos-io/documentation/content/vault/installation-cloud/index.md

 - MongoDB
 - Traefik
-- Storage
+- Vault
-- Enterprise (optional)
+- Factory (optional)

 It should look like this.

     $ kubectl get pods
     NAME                              READY   STATUS    RESTARTS   AGE
-    kerberos-storage-6f5c877d7c-hf77p 1/1     Running   0          2d11h
+    kerberos-vault-6f5c877d7c-hf77p 1/1     Running   0          2d11h
     mongodb-55566dc65c-xgmns          2/2     Running   0          4d13h
     traefik-7d566ccc47-mwslb          1/1     Running   0          4d12h

 ## Access the system

-Once everything is configured correctly your cluster and DNS or `/etc/hosts` file, you should be able to access the Storage application.
-By navigating to the Storage domain `storage.domain.com` in your browser you will see the Storage login page showing up.
+Once everything is configured correctly your cluster and DNS or `/etc/hosts` file, you should be able to access the Kerberos Vault application.
+By navigating to the domain `vault.domain.com` in your browser you will see the Kerberos Vault login page showing up.

-{{< figure src="login.png" alt="Once successfully installed Kerberos Vault, it will show you the login page." caption="Once successfully installed Kerberos Vault, it will show you the login page." class="stretch">}}
+{{< figure src="login.gif" alt="Once successfully installed Kerberos Vault, it will show you the login page." caption="Once successfully installed Kerberos Vault, it will show you the login page." class="stretch">}}